Selly Park Singers

 The St Ignatius Singers

 Paul is the Director of Music to The St Ignatius Singers, a choir of twenty inaugurated in October 2016 who primarily sing Choral Evensong at churches around the West Midlands, usually once in each calendar month.
-Churches they have been to sing at include Christ Church, Coseley; St Mary’s, Handsworth; Holy Trinity, Wordsley; St Francis, Bournville; St Michael, Baddesley Clinton and St Michael and All Angels, Tenbury.
+Churches they have been to sing in during 2017 include Christ Church, Coseley; St Mary’s, Handsworth; Holy Trinity, Wordsley; St Francis, Bournville; St Alban’s, Highgate, St Michael, Baddesley Clinton and St Michael and All Angels, Tenbury.
 Services have included Choral Eucharist, Choral Mattins, Choral Evensong, an Advent Carol Service and a Requiem.